DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

 ### [CustomRouteManager.cs](./FriendlyUrlSample.Web/CustomRouteManager.cs) and [WebApplication.cs]
 Check these files to see how to customize the default routing.
-In this case, the URLs will look like this:
+In this sample, the URLs looks like this:

 For ListView:
 *  /Contacts/ instead of /Contact_ListView/